TheOtterlord/discord-bot/README.md

 # TypeScript Discord Bot Template

-A Discord bot template for TypeScript.
+A simple Discord bot template for TypeScript.
+Featuring slash commands and a logger by default.

 ## Running the bot

-1. Add your bot token to `.env` following the example in `.env.example` along with your prefered command prefix.
+1. Add your bot `TOKEN` to `.env` following the example in `.env.example`.
 2. Start the bot using `npm run start`
-3. (*optional*) When developing the bot, use `npm run dev` to get `nodemon` reload
+3. (*optional*) When developing the bot, use `npm run dev` to get `nodemon` hot reload

 ## Commands

-All commands are stored in `./src/commands` and are indexed in `index.ts`.

-- `ping` > responds to the message with `Pong!`
+You can add commands to the `src/commands` directory by creating a file matching `cmd.*.ts`.
+Use the `cmd.ping.ts` file in `src/commands/misc` as an guide.